bloatless/endocore/README.md

 ### Configuration

-After installing the EndocoreApp you should check and adjust the `config.php` file the `config` folder.
+After installing the Endocore App you should check and adjust the `config.php` file the `config` folder.
 Most of the settings should be fine with their default values but if your application needs to use a MySQL database e.g. you need to adjust some values.